What are the fastest times in triathlon?

 MEN’S – Kristian Blummenfelt, 2021 Ironman Cozumel, 7:21:12

-Featuring a current-assisted swim, IM Cozumel was the site of Blummenfelt’s speedy time with a 39:41 swim, 4:02:40 bike, and 2:35:24 run.
+Featuring a current-assisted swim, Ironman Cozumel was the site of Blummenfelt’s speedy time with a 39:41 swim, 4:02:40 bike, and 2:35:24 run.
 Another fast time in a race without a current-assisted swim was set by Tim Don at 2017 Ironman Brazil with 7:40:23.

-WOMEN'SLaura Philipp, 2022 Ironman Hamburg, 8:18:20
+WOMEN’S – Laura Philipp, 2022 Ironman Hamburg, 8:18:20

-Philipp’s time at IM Hamburg was impressive with a 54:38 swim, 4:31:14 bike, and 2:45:38 run.
-Also notable, she came within 7 seconds of Chrissie Wellington’s full-distance record at Roth.
+Philipp’s time at Ironman Hamburg was impressive with a 54:38 swim, 4:31:14 bike, and 2:45:38 run.
 Prior to Philipp, Sara Svensk held this record with 8:22:41 at 2021 IM Cozumel.

 Ironman World Championship Kona records

-The 2022 race on the Big Island saw Frodeno’s 2019 men's course record of 7:51:13 fall to not one, but four, men and they were all Kona rookies: Gustav Iden (7:40:24), Sam Laidlow (7:42:24), Kristian Blummenfelt (7:43:23), and Max Neumann (7:44:44).
+The 2022 race on the Big Island was notable for a host of jaw-dropping records being set, including Frodeno’s 2019 men’s course record of 7:51:13 fall to not one, but four men, and they were all Kona rookies: Gustav Iden (7:40:24), Sam Laidlow (7:42:24), Kristian Blummenfelt (7:43:23), and Max Neumann (7:44:44).

-(When the men's event switched to Nice in 2023, Patrick Lange clocked the fastest Ironman world champs' run ever with a 2:32:41.)
+When the men’s event switched to Nice in 2023, Patrick Lange clocked the fastest Ironman world champs’ run ever with a 2:32:41.

 Lucy-Charles-Barclay broke Daniela Ryf’s 2018 record by almost 2mins in 2023 with an 8:24:31.

-The women's swim course record is held by Lucy Charles-Barclay (48:14) set in 2018; Ryf holds the women's bike course record with a 4:26:07, also set in 2018; while the women's run course record (which had been held for nine years by Mirinda Carfrae with a 2:50:26) was set in 2023 by Germany's Anne Haug thanks to a 2:48:23 marathon.
+The women’s swim course record is also held by Lucy Charles-Barclay (48:14) set in 2018; Daniela Ryf holds the women’s bike course record with a 4:26:07, also clocked in 2018; while the women’s run course record (which had been held for nine years by Mirinda Carfrae with a 2:50:26) was broken in 2023 by Germany’s Anne Haug thanks to a 2:48:23 marathon.

-When the postponed 2021 Ironman World Championship was moved to St. George, Utah, in 2022, Ryf set the clock with a time of 8:34:59.
+When the postponed 2021 Ironman World Championship was moved to St. George, Utah, in 2022, Ryf stopped the clock at 8:34:59.
 Great Britain’s Kat Matthews was second with 8:43:49.
 On the men’s side, Kristian Blummenfelt won with a 7:49:16 and Lionel Sanders was second with 7:54:03.

 British records over Ironman or long distance